How (not) to turn your cocktails vegan

 vegan cocktails

 ‘Do you have anything vegan?’
 Chefs and restauranteurs would know how to respond to this increasingly common question, yet it’s relatively new to the world of bartending.
-Fear not, however, sometimes a simple twist or discreet substitution is all it takes to make a 100% vegan-friendly cocktail.
+Fear not, however,

 Don't... think the absence of meat means it's vegan